The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Liability and Insurance Details

-When discussing insurance with your venue manager, you'll want to clarify several critical points.
-First, determine the exact coverage requirements and whether they recommend specific providers.
-Many venues work with established insurers like Events Insurance or John Lewis, offering competitive rates for extensive coverage.
+Many venues partner with established insurers, such as Events Insurance or John Lewis, offering competitive rates for comprehensive coverage.
 Early communication with venues helps prevent potential misunderstandings about insurance requirements and liability concerns.

 Be sure to thoroughly review all terms and conditions, paying particular attention to coverage exclusions and venue-specific requirements.